pytorch/android-demo-app/D2Go/README.md

 ## Introduction

 [Detectron2](https://github.com/facebookresearch/detectron2) is one of the most widely adopted open source projects and implements state-of-the-art object detection, semantic segmentation, panoptic segmentation, and human pose prediction.
-[D2Go](https://github.com/facebookresearch/d2go) is powered by PyTorch 1.8, torchvision 0.9, and Detectron2 with built-in SOTA networks for mobile - the D2Go model is much smaller (2.7MB) and runs much faster on Android (~50ms per inference, partially due to the use of the native torchvision-ops library) than the YOLOv5 small model (30.6MB and ~550ms).
+[D2Go](https://github.com/facebookresearch/d2go) is powered by PyTorch 1.8, torchvision 0.9, and Detectron2 with built-in SOTA networks for mobile - the D2Go model is very small (only 2.7MB) and runs very fast on Android (~50ms per inference on Pixel 3, also due to the use of the native torchvision-ops library).

-This D2Go Android demo app shows how to prepare and use the much lighter and faster D2Go model on Android.
+This D2Go Android demo app shows how to prepare and use the D2Go model on Android.
 The code is based on a previous PyTorch Android [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection) that uses a pre-trained YOLOv5 model, with modified pre-processing and post-processing code required by the D2Go model.

 ## Prerequisites